 MSA Tony Fane Award and Industry Award

-Prof. Tony Fane and former MSA President (Prof. Hokyong Shon) with the recipients of the MSA Tony Fane Award (Prof. Huanting Wang, second from the right) and MSA Industry Award (Bruce Biltoft, third from the right) at the 10th International Membrane Science and Technology conference (IMSTEC) in 2020.
+Prof. Tony Fane and former MSA President (Prof. Hokyong Shon) with the recipients of the MSA Tony Fane Award (Prof. Huanting Wang, second from the right) and MSA Industry Award (Bruce Biltoft, third from the right) at the 10th International Membrane Science and Technology conference (IMSTEC) in 2020 in Sydney.

 MSA Applied Research Award